jerch/node-sixel/README.md

     Reports the current width of the current image.
 For `truncate=true` this may report the raster width, if a valid raster attribute was found.
 Otherwise reports rightmost band cursor advance seen so far.

 - `height: number`
     Reports the current height of the current image.
 Note that for `trancate=true` this may report the raster height, if a valid raster attribute was found.
-Otherwise reports the height in multiple of 6 pixels (seen sixel bands).
+Otherwise reports the lowermost pixel position touched by a sixel.

 - `memoryUsage: number`
     Reports the current memory usage of the decoder for wasm module memory and allocated pixel buffer.